Lakunake/GoodbyeDpi-DESTROYER3000/README.md

 # GoodbyeDpi-DESTROYER3000
 This script comprehensively searches the entire system for all files, services, and components related to GoodbyeDPI and GoodbyeDPI-Turkey and forcefully removes them using powershell and safe mode.
+This is made so every copy of GoodbyeDPI on your pc can dissappear.

 > [!CAUTION]
 > ### Use at your own risk.
 See [LICENSE](LICENSE) and read gray text below.